jlaire/dlx-cpp/README.md

   - ExactCoverProblem: Export in Knuth's format for benchmarking.
   - AlgorithmDLX: Option to estimate the search tree with Monte Carlo.
-  - Other examples: Option to dump the exact cover proble into a file for analysis.
+  - Other examples: Option to export the exact cover problem into a file for analysis.
 A hacky solution would be an environment variable that enables this within the dlx library itself.
   - CMake